EmberSeekerMC/documents/Main Gameplay & Systems design doc.md

 - Featured players must have completed at least 1 dungeon run

 Maybe make players also have signatures like in genshin and be able to pin their best cards and artifacts they have found to their profile?

+feel free to add any more ideas below

+---

+## Other Ideas

+### Bombs
+- Could be items you find around like treasure and frost embers
+- Would be used for exploding shortcuts through the dungeon and maybe avoid some hazards